mohammedjunaidn/E-Commerce_and_Sales_Analysis/README.md

 - 6 MS Word: Used for quick report preparation and documentation.
 ## Project Structure
 - Uncleaned Dataset (ZIP): Raw dataset before data cleaning and preprocessing.
-- Jupyter Notebook: EDA & Data Preprocessing, includes exploratory data analysis, handling missing values, encoding, scaling, and preprocessing steps.
+- Jupyter Notebook (EDA): Exploratory Data Analysis, data cleaning, and preprocessing.
+- Excel: The Power Query tool was used to support data cleaning and transformation.
 - Cleaned Dataset (ZIP): Final dataset after data cleaning and preprocessing.
-- Jupyter Notebook: Data Visualization, contains visual analytics, charts, and insights derived from the cleaned dataset.
+- Jupyter Notebook (Data Visualization): Contains visual analytics, charts, and insights derived from the cleaned dataset.
+- Jupyter Notebook (Statistical Analysis): Statistical analysis and table creation by splitting columns.
+- Power BI Report: Dashboard creation for improved data visualization and presentation.
+- SQL Report: A detailed and in-depth report of the six-year e-commerce and sales business performance.
-- MS Word Report: A quick summary comparing the cleaned and uncleaned datasets, including key findings and improvements.
+- MS Word Report: A concise summary comparing the cleaned and uncleaned datasets, including key findings and improvements.
 ## Conclusion
 This data analytics report provides clear insights into the sales trends and overall performance of the e-commerce business from 2019 to 2025<br>
 across various states in India.
-The data cleaning and analysis process transformed raw, unstructured information into meaningful insights<br> that support better decision-making and help drive future business growth.The final cleaned dataset is now structured, consistent, and reliable<br> for future forecasting using machine learning to predict business outcomes
+The data cleaning and analysis process transformed raw, unstructured information into meaningful insights<br> that support better decision-making and help drive future business growth.The final cleaned dataset is now structured, consistent, and reliable<br> for future forecasting using machine learning to predict business outcomes.